LightSpeedWorks/co-chan/README.md

   // send error into channel 1, await for receive yield ch1(new Error('custom error'));

-  // receive value from channel 2
-  value = yield ch2;
+  // receive value from closing channel 2 value = yield ch2;
   if (value === ch2.empty) {
     console.log('ch2 is empty');